Jemsoft/monocular-demo-facefinder/README.md

 You can try the live version of the app [here](https://cdn.jemsoft.io/facefinder/).

 The app uses Monocular Javascript SDK and two of Monocular API endpoints.
-With less 50 lines of code you can make an app that detects faces and crops each of them all in your browser.
+With less than 50 lines of code you can make an app that detects faces and crops each of them all in your browser.
 We are going to use [Face Detection](http://docs.jemsoft.co/?javascript#face-detection) and [Crop](http://docs.jemsoft.co/?javascript#crop) endpoints in this tutorial.

 Ok.
 Let's get our hands dirty.

 If you haven't already, create a Monocular app for our web app from the dashboard.
 If you don't know how follow the instructions in the [documentation](http://docs.jemsoft.co/?javascript#getting-started).
 It's amazingly simple.

 Now that we have our App Id and secret we can start coding.
 Let's make a project folder and call it `facefinder`.
-It's recommended that you serve this folder with a http server locally, you can use [http-server](https://github.com/indexzero/http-server) to do this, it's a simple command-line http server.
+It's recommended that you serve this folder with a http server locally.
+You can use [http-server](https://github.com/indexzero/http-server) to do this, it's a simple command-line http server.

 Let's create a simple HTML page with 2 buttons and a text box so we can get an image file from the user.
 Our app is going to handle both local files and urls.
-Monocular accepts both images files and urls.
-When you pass a url, Monocular retrieves the image from the internet and process it.
+Monocular API accepts both images files and urls.
+When you pass a url, Monocular retrieves the image from the internet and processes it.

 Create an `index.html` file, we need a simple user interface for our face finder and a place to dump all the faces in.
 So the code for our HTML file would look something like this: